gogs/docs/en-US/features/authentication.md

 - User Filter **(required)**
   - An LDAP filter declaring which users should be allowed to log in.
-Used as the initial search query in the Bind DN authenticator, applied "on top of" the authenticated user context in Simple Authentication.
+Used as the initial search query in the Bind DN authenticator.
+Applied "on top of" the authenticated user context in Simple Authentication.
 The `%s` matching parameter will be substituted with the login name given on the sign-in form.
     - Example: `(&(objectClass=posixAccount)(uid=%s))`